Azure/CARML-Learn/docs/wiki/Lab 5 - Extend test coverage.md

 # Step 5 - Test the deployment

-You wil now manually test the deployment, verifying it's using both the parameter files.
+You will now manually test the deployment, verifying it's using both the parameter files.

 1. On GitHub, go to Action
 1. Find the `Compute: AvailabilitySets` workflow